apicraft/detroit2014/OpeningSession.md

 Common sense would dictate that it's time to move on.

-However, there is some strange mechanism in us that ties us to predetermined forms and we find ways to fill the remaining 90 minutes.
+However, there is some strange mechanism in us that finds ways to fill the remaining hour.

 Not here.

 When it's over, it's over.

-You are free to be on our way, move on to the next great thing.
+You are free to be on our way, to move on to the next great thing.

 ### When it's Not Over, It's Not Over